Jenifar02/Jenifar02/README.md

 <img align="right" alt="Coding" width="320" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif"/>

-🎓 **Undergraduate Student in Computer Science and Engineering (CSE)** at Green University of Bangladesh, with a growing foundation in programming, networking, and database systems.
+🎓 **Undergraduate Student in Computer Science and Engineering (CSE)** with a growing foundation in programming, networking, and database systems.
 Currently expanding expertise in **Cybersecurity** through active thesis research while strengthening analytical and problem-solving skills through hands-on projects and collaborative work.

 🔐 Deeply passionate about **Cybersecurity, Machine Learning, and Artificial Intelligence** — driven by the belief that technology can solve real-world problems when placed in the right hands.